appuio/docs/faq.rst

 1. Edit the route and change the hostname to your desired hostname, f.e. ``www.myapp.ch``
 2. Point your DNS entry using a CNAME resource record type (important!) to ``cname.appuioapp.ch``

+Always create a route before pointing a DNS entry to APPUiO, otherwise someone else could create a matchting route and serve content under your domain.

 How can I secure the access to my web application?
 --------------------------------------------------